 1. Ensure you have a valid passport

 When entering Canada from the US or overseas, you’ll need a passport that’s valid for the duration of your stay.
 If you haven’t used it in a while, don’t forget to check the expiry date!
+Be sure to check any entry requirements for Canada from your government’s website too.

 2. Book your airline ticket to Calgary (Banff’s closest airport)